Useful Things You Can Do With Citrus Peels

 - You can sugar coat the entire peel or just pieces of it by boiling them with sugar as if you were making a syrup.
 Dip them in sugar and bake them.

 - Natural exfoliant: you can make a simple and effective exfoliant to clean your skin and help it regenerate by mixing sugar or sea salt, lemon zest or powder and olive or almond oil (if you have dry skin) or aloe gel (if you have oily skin).
-We will explain its properties and how to apply it in this article.

 - Deodorant: If you blend citrus peels, the juice that you get can be used as a very effective natural deodorant with no harmful substances.
 You should keep it in the fridge for a few days or freeze it and use it little by little.